Aquaj/adventofcode-template/README.md

 - a clean README in the eventuality you'd make your solutions public afterwards (see [Usable README](#usable-readme))
 - a simple way to interact with the Advent of Code problems (with the AdventDay class) (see [The day-xx.rb files](#the-day-xxrb-files))
+- a basic test runner to check your solution with (see [Checking your solution against expected values](#checking-your-solution-against-expected-values))
 - some general-purposes standard lib enhancements (see [Utility methods](#utility-methods))

 ## ENV